Palace Music

 The EP Get On Jolly (2000) is a collaboration with Mick Turner of the Dirty 3.

-Ease Down The Road (Palace, 2001) marks the return of Oldham's romantic alter ego, Bonnie Prince Billy.
-Lion Lair, A King At Night and Ease Down The Road are superbly sung and arranged and mark a peak in Oldham's production.
+Ease Down The Road (Palace, 2001) marked the return of Oldham's romantic alter ego, Bonnie Prince Billy. the six-minute funereal-paced Lion Lair, the whispered and waltzing A King At Night and the trotting Kenny Rogers-esque Ease Down The Road are sung with passion and humility, but the arrangement is too sparse so that neither voice nor instrument breathes life into the songs.

 Despite its brief duration, Bonnie Prince Billy's Master And Everyone (Drag City, 2003) ranks among Oldham's best works, perhaps his only album that can fit on the same shelf next to Leonard Cohen and Townes Van Zandt.
-A dark and subdued meditation on the meaning of life disguised as the chronicle of the end of a relationship, the entire album is whispered in what is effectively a vocal tour de force.
-That whisper's inflection becomes an art of hushed screams (Master and Everyone) and hushed howls (Wolf Among Wolves).
-It fits well with the tone of the stories, that range from stark, skeletal monologues (The Way, Even If Love), emanating a sense of loneliness and emptiness, to religious parables (Hard Life, Maundering and especially Lessons From What's Poor), from Gram Parsons-ian odes (Ain't You Wealthy) to tormented confessions (Joy and Jubilee, Three Questions).
+A dark and subdued meditation on the meaning of life disguised as the chronicle of the end of a relationship, the entire album is whispered in what is effectively a vocal tour de force with the humblest of instrumental accompaniment.
+That whisper's inflection becomes an art of hushed croons (Master and Everyone, Wolf Among Wolves).
+It fits well with the tone of the stories, that range from stark, skeletal monologues (the dreamy and impalpable The Way, the quasi-hypnotic Even If Love, the lengthy and lifeless Forest Time that closes the album) emanating a sense of loneliness and emptiness, to religious parables (the soaring Hard Life, Maundering and especially the subtly anthemic Lessons From What's Poor), from Gram Parsons-ian odes (Ain't You Wealthy) to tormented confessions (Joy and Jubilee, which is nonetheless one of the catchiest numbers, Three Questions).
 This album is born of the supreme fusion of Woody Guthrie and Blind Lemon Jefferson, of Appalachian folk and gospel.

 Oldham's EP Seafarers Music (Drag City, 2004) contains four mediocre instrumentals.

-Bonnie Prince Billy's Summer In The Southeast (Sea Note, 2005) is a live album.
+Bonnie Prince Billy's Summer In The Southeast (Sea Note, 2005) and Wilding In The West (P-Vine, 2008) are live albums.

 The Brave And The Bold (2005) was a collaboration between Tortoise and Bonnie "Prince" Billy via ten covers.